shimataro/value-schema/README.md

 Callback function for each errors.
 If no errors, this function will not be called.

-If this parameter is omitted, `applySchemaTo()` throws `ValueSchemaError` on first error and remaining adjusting process will be cancelled.
+If this parameter is omitted, `applySchemaObject()` throws `ValueSchemaError` on first error and remaining adjusting process will be cancelled.

 * `err`
     * an instance of `ValueSchemaError`